Assignment 4: Stack and Heap

 • split and coalesce free blocks

-At home, my chatter about "heap allocators" was mistaken for "heap alligators" by my kids, who were alarmed that I would ask my students to wrestle with such fearsome beasts.
+At home, my ongoing chatter about "heap allocator" was misheard as "heap alligator" by my kids, who were alarmed that I would ask my students to wrestle with such fearsome beasts.

-A family trip to Gatorland taught us that a heap of alligators can actually be quite cute and the adorable drawing from Jane Lange (talented CS107e alum, former CS107e TA, and current MIT PhD student) demonstrates that a tamed heap alligator makes a lovely pet.
+A family trip to Gatorland taught us that a heap of alligators can actually be quite cute and the adorable drawing from Jane Lange (talented CS107e alum/TA, and current MIT PhD student) demonstrates that a tamed heap alligator makes a lovely pet.
 May you, too, tame your heap alligator and triumph over the perils of dynamic allocation.